jvail/solid-dss/README.md

 Sustainable Organic and Low-Input Dairying - Decision Support System

+This is the development and testing repository.
+The application itself is available at http://zalf-lse.github.io/solid-dss/src/.

 ## References

 Baldinger, L.,  J. Vaillant, W. Zollitsch and M. Rinne (2015).
 Making a decision-support system for dairy farmers usable throughout Europe: the challenge of feed evaluation.
 Advances in Animal Biosciences, 6, pp 3-5. doi:10.1017/S2040470014000387.